aduboseh/iter/docs/Iter_Hardening_Directive_v2.0.md

 ## Executive Summary

 This directive establishes the complete, unambiguous separation of (a) code requiring heavy engineering rigor, (b) operational configuration, (c) maintenance surfaces, and (d) zero-touch zones where no code may be written.
-It reflects the actual repository structure (SCG and scg_mcp_server/scg-mcp), embeds SCG's foundational invariants as CI gates, operationalizes neuro-mapping specifications, and provides Microsoft Partner Center–ready compliance artifacts.
+It reflects the actual repository structure (Iter and iter-server/iter), embeds Iter's foundational invariants as CI gates, operationalizes neuro-mapping specifications, and provides Microsoft Partner Center–ready compliance artifacts.

 **Core Principle:** Simplicity over complexity.
-If a simpler implementation satisfies SCG invariants (ΔE_total ≤ 1e-10, replay ε ≤ 1e-10, ESV checksum = 100%, coherence C ≥ 0.97), choose it.
+If a simpler implementation satisfies Iter invariants (ΔE_total ≤ 1e-10, replay ε ≤ 1e-10, ESV checksum = 100%, coherence C ≥ 0.97), choose it.
 Avoid overengineering.

 ---